Authorities ID boy, 14, killed by dog at family breeding operation in western Minnesota

 The three-year-old dog was brought from Poland six months ago, the Sheriff's Office said.

-The boy had been missing for roughly three hours before he was found in a fenced area outside the home in the 30800 block of Twin Lakes Road, according to emergency dispatch audio.
+The boy had been missing for about three hours before he was found in a fenced area outside the home in the 30800 block of Twin Lakes Road, according to emergency dispatch audio.

 The property is home to LakeView Shepherds, a breeding operation run by Jennifer Bush, the teenager's mother.